abnjain/abnjain/README.md

 ## 🎯 **Extracurricular Activities:**
 <div align="left">

+🔹 **Volunteer, Civil Defence Indore (CDI)** – Awaring and making the mankind for the emergencies and working for it's relief.
 🔹 **Technical Head, @ECell - SCSIT, DAVV** – Leading technical initiatives and mentoring students in various projects.
 🔹 **NGO Volunteer** – Contributing to **girl child education awareness** through web and graphic design with NGO KindBeings.
 </div>